Forecast-it/API/sections/persons.md

 | task           | Integer, id of the task to register the time on    |
 | project        | Integer, id of the project to register the time on |

 -  Either a task or project must be set here.
-If the task was set when starting the timer, this can be omitted.
+If the task or project was set when starting the timer, this can be omitted.

 ### Sample JSON request